Amalfi Coast in First Class

 At lunchtime, make your way back to the station and catch a train across the Italian border to Ventimiglia.
 Your onward journey takes you along the Ligurian Coast via the maritime city of Genoa to Sestri Levante.
 Disembark here and check in for 1 night at the Miramare Hotel (or similar).

 Once a quiet fishing village, Sestri Levante is now becoming a popular destination for visitors to nearby Portofino and the Cinque Terre.
 Spend a free morning here before returning to the station and catching a direct train to Rome.
-From Rome, it’s a couple of hours to Salerno, where your transfer will be waiting to take you to Amalfi and the Miramalfi Hotel (or similar), where you have 5 nights.
+From Rome, it’s a couple of hours to Salerno, where your transfer will be waiting to take you to the Amalfi Coast and the Hotel Raito (or similar), where you have 5 nights.

 TMR RECOMMENDS: If you have the time, it’s worth spending an extra night or two in Sestri Levante so that you can visit the UNESCO World Heritage listed villages of the Cinque Terre.

 You have four full days to explore the stunning UNESCO World Heritage listed region of the Amalfi Coast from your base in the popular town of Amalfi.
-There is only one road along this craggy stretch of coastline, running from Vietri sul Mare to Positano, so the best way to get out and about is by boat.
+There is only one road along this craggy stretch of coastline, running from Salerno to Positano, so the best way to get out and about is by boat.
 There are also several hiking trails along the coast, boasting spectacular views.

 When you arrive in Munich, make your way to the Eurostars Book Hotel (or similar) close to the station, where you have an overnight stay.